telerik/xaml-docs/controls/radchat/how-to/azure-bot-service.md

 position: 2
 ---

+# How to Connect to Azure Bot Service

+This topic will guide you through the process of connecting **RadChat** to a chat bot created with **Azure Bot Service**.

-# What is Azure Bot Service
+## What is Azure Bot Service

 Azure Bot Service provides an integrated environment that is purpose-built for bot development, enabling you to build, connect, test, deploy, and manage intelligent bots, all from one place.